SaraAyman-SWE/Chest-X-Ray-Diagnosis/README.md

 # 2. Basic Models

   a.
-Building a fully connected neural network.
-You should try 2 different architectures (many layers vs few)
+Building a fully connected neural network ( Using 2 different architectures many layers vs few ).

   b.
-Building a convolutional neural network with a classification layer at the end (many layers vs few).
+Building a convolutional neural network with a classification layer at the end ( Using 2 different architectures many layers vs few ).

 # 3. Improved Models